-- 47. (1) Votes at a COTW meeting must be taken by a show of hands if requested by a member. - (2) The presiding member must declare the results of voting.
+- 49. (1) Votes at a COTW meeting must be taken by a show of hands if requested by a member, or if participating by electronic means, by verbally stating their vote as either in favour or opposed.
+[Bylaw 3044] - (2) The presiding member must declare the results of voting.